JeremyGendre/jg-learning/README.md

-# Capital Cities
+# JG Learning Cities

-Welcome to this app allowing to learn easily all the capital cities around the world.
+Welcome to this app allowing to learn easily different things :
+- all the capital cities around the world.
+- the Roman Empire

 ## Installation